 If the department of finance or the chief county financial officer doesn't approve the final bid from the sale, another sale will be held.

-In Delaware, you can get your home back (redeem it) within 60 days, called a "redemption period," after the day the court approves the sale.
+In Delaware, you can get your home back within 60 days after the day the court approves the sale.
 (Del.
 Code Ann. tit.
 9 § 8729.)

 You can get your home back by paying: